-the Registered Apprenticeship program.
-Applicants are encouraged to identify and justify any supportive services that the participant population needs.
+- 3. Access to Appropriate Support Services.
+Facilitates access to appropriate support services during the pre-apprenticeship program and, if eligible, a significant portion of the Registered Apprenticeship program.
+Applicants should identify and justify any supportive services that the participant population needs.
 These services include but are not limited to the following:

 - a.
 Childcare

 - b.
 Transportation

 - c.
 Obtaining driver's license

 - d.
 Expungement programs

 - e.
 Communicating criminal background to employers

 - f.
 Housing services

 - g.
 Addressing substance abuse

-- 4. Promotes Greater Use of Registered Apprenticeship to Increase Future